 In other words, if you want to go fast, power alone does not tell us the whole story.
 This is exactly what former engineer at Nokia, Riku Rimpelä thought.
 The Finnish CEO of Trainesense created Smartpaddle, the first force measuring wearable for swimmers.

-Smartpaddle is not the typical power meter we cyclists now.
+Smartpaddle is not the typical power meter cyclists now.
 It is actually way smarter.
 It does not only give insight into the absolute forces produced in the water, it also shows whether you push at the right time and in the right direction.
 Not producing continuous power means losing pressure against the water.
 Not producing power in the right direction lowers stroke efficiency.

-Step 1 collecting data
+Step 1 collecting data with Smartpaddle

 Using Smartpaddle is easy.
 You simply put it on your fingers with rubber bands and start swimming.
 Once you are interested in your data, you can transfer it to your mobile app within a couple of seconds via Bluetooth.
 The data is shown on your mobile device or laptop.
 That is where the next step starts: understanding the data.
 This can be a challenge, but let’s give it a go.
-Stick with me and let’s look at three example graphs.
+Stick with me and let’s look at 3 example graphs.

-Step 2 understanding data
+Step 2 understanding Smartpaddle’s data

 You are looking at the force (y axis) produced by your hands over time (x axis).
 The green line shows horizontal produced force which moves us forward.
 The red line shows vertical force that lifts the (upper)body up.
 The yellow line is force produced to push water sideways.
 To quickly summarize: “green force” is the force we want and “red force” should be minimized for an efficient stroke.